cjmielke/RxRx19-analysis/README.md

 The embedding vectors also form distinct clusters that correspond to both cell-type, and the experiment performed.
 By far most of the data are from the two HRCE experiments, each of which has its own associated cluster that is disjoint from the rest of the embedding space.
 The tSNE embedding has revealed that there is a systematic bias between experimental replicates.

 What could have caused this bias?
 Many things!
 Experiments could have been run on different days, leading to differences in microscope aquisition settings, a slightly different concentration of one of the channel dies, or any other factors of prepping the samples.
-Regardless of the cause, the images from the experiment were ever-so-slightly different, and recursions deep learning model translated these differences into euclidean transformations in the embedding vector space.
+Regardless of the cause, the images from the experiments were ever-so-slightly different, and recursions deep learning model translated these differences into euclidean transformations in the embedding vector space.
 TSNE just made this shift easier to see.

 This transformation can be easily corrected however!
 We can just compute centroid vectors for each of the 4 experiments, and then subtract this centroid from each vector in turn.
 Doing so centers the dataset.
 These vectors could also be normalized by their respective standard deviations.
 Running the tSNE again reveals that the clusters for the same cell type collapse!